 Although some IPS-type panels can suffer from temporary image retention, this doesn't appear to be permanent as seen in our long-term test.

 The TCL 4 Series has a decent response time, but there's overshoot in most transitions that leads to motion artifacts like inverse ghosting.
-However, unlike the TCL 4 Series/S434 Android 2020, there's no black smearing because that's more typical of VA panels.
+You'll generally see this as a white trail behind fast-moving objects in shadows or darker areas of scenes.

 The TCL 4 Series uses pulse width modulation (PWM) to dim its backlight at low brightness levels.
 Nearly all picture modes flicker at 150Hz if you set the Brightness to anything above '28', but the 'Low Power' mode starts flickering at '37', and 'Smart HDR' doesn't flicker at all.
 However, we don't expect this to be an issue for most people because setting it to '28' with most picture modes results in such a dim image.

-There's a motion interpolation feature that causes the soap opera effect.
+There's a motion interpolation feature to try to improve the appearance of motion when watching low frame rate content like most shows and movies.
 It looks similar to the TCL 5 Series/S546 2021 QLED, as it handles slow scenes well, but there more artifacts like halos when there are fast-moving objects on the screen.

 Due to the slower response time, low-frame-rate content doesn't stutter much.